Deuchier/flight_manager_V1/README.md

 *The flight-reservation system* (FRS) is a simplified system.

-The intrinsic features of a reservation system requires that it stores some states.
+The intrinsic features of a reservation system require that it stores some states.
 The states are:

 - *User information*.
 See [code doc](src/domain/storage/users.rs).